 Notes

-- Do not over-do it on the toppings.
+- Do not overdo it on toppings.
 The crust is super thin, so it's best to keep a light layer of toppings.

-- To make this more like the Margherita Flatbread Pizza from Panera, use tomato sauce instead of olive oil (theirs actually calls for a tomato bell pepper sauce) and use a blend of fontina and mozzarella cheeses.
-They do not drizzle balsamic glaze on top, but you will thank me for recommending it!😋
+- To make this more like the Margherita Flatbread Pizza from Panera, use tomato sauce instead of olive oil (theirs actually calls for a tomato bell pepper sauce) and a blend of fontina and mozzarella cheeses.

-- Use either a pizza slicer or kitchen shears to cut the flatbread into slices.
+- Use a pizza slicer or kitchen shears to cut the flatbread into slices.

 Leave a Reply